 The Downtown Management Forum series is an exchange of ideas about best practices in NJ’s downtowns.
 The intended audience includes downtown management professionals, public officials, design professionals, and others involved with the management of downtowns.

 The pandemic spurred tremendous innovation in tactical approaches to expand the capacity of our streets to more safely accommodate people and commerce.
 These experiments validated the demand for complete streets that provide a better balance between roadway users.
 At the same time, many of these pilots highlighted real conflicts that need to be thought through more thoroughly if they are going to transition to permanent solutions.
-The session will provide advice for those looking to transition from tactical to practical implementation of complete streets.
+The session provided advice for those looking to transition from tactical to practical implementation of complete streets.

 - Mike Lydon, Principal, Street Plans